-When a ray of light falls on a surface, then it can undergo one of the following three phenomenon reflection, refraction or absorption.
+When a ray of light falls on a surface, then it can undergo one of the following three phenomena reflection, refraction, or absorption.
 When it falls on a normal surface then most of the light gets absorbed.
 So mirrors are polished surfaces coated with mercury such that they reflect most of the light falling on them.
-Now based on the type of reflecting surface we can classify mirrors as concave, convex or plane mirror.
-Here we will be talking about plane mirror only.
-So two form an image we require at least two rays from the object which meet or appear to meet at a point.
-In case of the plane mirror, here we have used three images for better clarity in the ray diagram shown below.
+Now based on the type of reflecting surface we can classify mirrors as concave, convex, or plane mirrors.
+Here we will be talking about the plane mirror only.
+So to form an image we require at least two rays from the object which meet or appear to meet at a point.
+In the case of a plane mirror, here we have used three rays for better clarity in the ray diagram shown below.

-For the ray starting from point A and traveling in horizontal direction towards point E, the angle of incidence is 0 and hence it retraces its path.
-Similarly the ray starting from A and travelling towards point C, follows law of reflection.
-When these rays are produced backward they appear to meet at a point E and D. Now this image is known as virtual image.
-What is the difference between real and virtual image?
-In real image the rays of light actually meet after reflection while in virtual image it appears to meet but not actually meet.
-Real image can be obtained on screen but not virtual image.
+For the ray starting from point A and travelling in a horizontal direction towards point E, the angle of incidence is 0, and hence it retraces its path.
+Similarly, the ray starting from A and travelling towards point C follows the law of reflection.
+When these rays are produced backwards, they appear to meet at a point E. Now this image is known as a virtual image.
+What is the difference between real and virtual images?
+In a real image, the rays of light actually meet after reflection, while in a virtual image, it appears to meet but do not actually meet.
+A real image can be obtained on screen but not a virtual image.

 Characteristics of the image formed by a plane mirror :